Setting up the Māori keyboard on your Windows computer

 To type a macron with the Māori keyboard, press the tilde key (~) then type a vowel.
 This works for both Windows and macOS computers.
 For macOS users, you can also hold down the Alt/Option key and type the vowel.

-When using the Māori keyboard, everything about your keyboard remains the same, except for a few special key combinations.
+When using the Māori keyboard, everything about the keyboard remains the same, except for a few special key combinations.
 For the most part, your ability to write or spell check in English will be unaffected.

 Typing a macron on a mobile device